 The first ingredient, Sodium Hypochlorite, gets and F for “developmental/endocrine/reproductive effects, damage to vision, cancer, kidney and urinary effects, nervous system effects, digestive system effects,” among other things.
 I know this has splashed in my eyes several times as I scrub the bowl with the brush, so that’s pretty scary considering it causes vision damage.

-Learn About the Ingredients in This Cleaner
+Learn About the Ingredients in This Natural Toilet Bowl Cleaner Recipe

 Also known as sodium bicarbonate, it is a component of the natural mineral natron that is found in mineral springs.
 It is a natural deodorizer and scrubbing agent, perfect for removing soap scum and stuck on particles.
 Make a paste with some Castile soap and water, or just water and you might be surprised by how effective this very simple and safe ingredient can be!
 See all of my recipes that use baking soda here!